Sydenham, London: Buses

 Camberwell, Elephant & Castle, Blackheath, Forest Hill, Penge, South Norwood and Grove Park.

 Roads

 The South Circular Road passes close by in Forest Hill.
 High Street improvements being funded by Transport for London from September 2012 are making the increasingly busy Sydenham Road (A212) more user friendly.
-So far, Kirkdale to Mayow Road has been completed, with Mayow Road to Kent House Road currently, as of December 2013, being upgraded.
+So far, Kirkdale to Mayow Road has been completed, with Mayow Road to Kent House Road, as of December 2013, being upgraded.
 The Kent House Road to Bell Green section is still waiting for funding to be found.

 Geography

 Sydenham is approximately 7 mi to the south east of Charing Cross.
 It is also at the centre of many of south London's major shopping districts being 3 mi south of Lewisham, 3.2 mi north west of Bromley and 3+1/2 mi north of Croydon.

 Upper Sydenham and Sydenham Hill is located on the large Norwood Ridge formed of London Claygate beds deposits; Sydenham Hill is one of the highest points in London at 367 feet (112 m).
 Sydenham Hill Wood is a nine-hectare nature reserve located west of Sydenham Hill Road, along with Dulwich and Sydenham Hill Golf course.
 The hill was once covered by the Great North Wood which covered all of Sydenham, Norwood, Woodside, Gipsy Hill etc. In the 19th Century it was home to the spa and health resort of Sydenham Wells.

 The western parts of Sydenham, from Upper Sydenham and Forest Hill towards Crystal Palace Park is a more leafy, suburban area with some parts like the Lawrie Park and Thorpes areas being more affluent than others.
 Lower Sydenham at the bottom of more gentle slopes being east of Upper Sydenham, south of Forest Hill and west of Bellingham.
 The River Pool, a 5.1 mi tributary of the River Ravensbourne straddles the east of Lower Sydenham along the Hayes railway line.